 As part of the transplant process and aftercare, your consultant will give you more detailed advice on healing timescales and when you can return to your usual exercise.

 In some cases, you may be able to resume your normal workout routine within a couple of weeks.
 Other times, you may need a few additional weeks to allow full healing and ensure the best outcome.

-The way you manage your hair transplant during this aftercare period will affect the speed of recovery.
+The way you manage your hair transplant during this aftercare period will affect the speed of hair transplant recovery.
 It can also impact the success of the transplant and the chances of long-lasting results.
 With a bit of attention and patience, you can support the recovery process and take the best possible care of your new hair – so you can return to the gym with confidence.